Grouper Attribute Resolution

 How can I configure this property?

-• cas.authn.attribute-repository.grouper.state=
+• cas.authn.attribute-repository.grouper.state=active

 • Whether attribute resolution based on this source is enabled.
 Available values are as follows: